Prada: Cosmetics and Skincare

-2023 – Launched through license with L'Oreal Luxe.
-The color cosmetics are branded Prada Color, and the skincare line is branded Prada Skin.
-Initial product range included lipstick, foundation, eyeshadow, cleanser, moisturizer, and serum.
+2023 – Launched through licence with L'Oreal Luxe.
+The colour cosmetics are branded Prada Color, and the skincare line is branded Prada Skin.
+Initial product range included lipstick, foundation, eyeshadow, cleanser, moisturiser, and serum.

 Mobile phone

 In May 2007, Prada began producing mobile phones with LG Electronics.
 Three mobile phones resulted from this collaboration: LG Prada (KE850), LG Prada II (KF900) and LG Prada 3.0.
 These devices were the origin of the current Smartphone.

 Watches

 Production of watches started in 2007 and was suspended in 2012.
 One of the watch models produced by Prada, the Prada Link, is compatible with bluetooth technology and can connect with the LG Prada II mobile phone.

 Spacesuits

 In 2024, Axiom Space and Prada partnered to develop the Axiom Extravehicular Mobility Unit (AxEMU) spacesuit that will be used for NASA's Artemis III mission.

 Prada in popular culture

 Films

 The 2006 feature film The Devil Wears Prada (based on the 2003 book of the same name written by Lauren Weisberger) earned Meryl Streep an Oscar nomination for her role.
 Her shoe wardrobe for the film was said to be "at least 40% Prada" by the costume designer Patricia Field.
 Anna Wintour, editor-in-chief of American Vogue and the supposed inspiration for Meryl Streep's character, wore Prada to the film's premiere.
+A sequel, The Devil Wears Prada 2, was released in May 2026.